NoellePatterson/eflow-readme/peak-magnitude-flows/timing.md

 # Peak Magnitude Flows - Timing

-#### Definition:
+#### Definition

 Peak flow timing is the peak magnitude flow component that calculates the start date when a flow event crosses over the flow threshold for the \(2nd, 5th, 10th, and 20th percentile\) exceedance flows over the period of record.
+This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

-#### Steps:
+#### Steps

 1. Convert raw data from a single column of dates and a single column of flows into a matrix with columns organized by water year.
 Each column starts with the beginning of the water year \(i.e. 10/1\) and ends with the end of water year \(9/30\).
 2. Calculate the 2nd, 5th, 10th, and 20th percentile exceedance flow values over the entire period of record \(i.e., the entire flow matrix\).